-I research and design technologies that promote safety and well-being.
+I research and design technologies that promote safety and wellbeing––for all of us.

-My research sits at the intersection of Human-Centered Computing and Health Information Technology, exploring how technologies mediate colocated interpersonal relationships, specifically in regards to how they affect the physical safety and social well-being of marginalized people.
-My recent and ongoing studies investigate technological threats to safety and well-being as people with vision impairments navigate public spaces, as people with disabilities encounter law enforcement at protests, as blind parents care for their children at home, and as transgender people socialize in online and offline spaces.
-Themes I investigate include empowerment, disability and chronic health conditions, gender, algorithmic bias, interdependence, and ethics in design research.
+My research sits at the intersection of Human-Centered Computing and Accessible Computing, exploring how technologies mediate colocated interpersonal relationships, specifically how they affect the physical safety and social wellbeing of marginalized people.
+My recent and ongoing studies reveal technological threats to safety and wellbeing as people with vision impairments navigate public spaces, people with disabilities encounter law enforcement, blind parents care for their children, and transgender people react to gender recognition algorithms intended to help the blind.
+Themes I investigate include interdependence, empowerment, disability, gender, algorithmic bias, and ethics in design research.